Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Preliminaries and Notation

 \section{Preliminaries and Notation}

-In this section, we briefly introduce a list of some of the most helpful Riemannian geometry concepts, definitions, and operations in hyperbolic geometry.
-For a more detailed introduction, please refer to ~\cite{JohnMLee1997RiemannianMA} and \cite{JohnMLee2002IntroductionTS}.
+In this section, we briefly introduce a list of some of the most helpful concepts, definitions, and operations in hyperbolic geometry.
+For a more detailed introduction, please refer to~\cite{lee2013smooth} and \cite{JohnMLee1997RiemannianMA}.